 The Best Power Plug Adapter for Travel

-- Three USB-A outlets and one USB-C with fast-charging (and the fast charging actually works)
+- Four USB-A ports and one USB-C port with fast-charging (and the fast charging works great)

-All of them are compact, well-made, and basically accept any plug; they’re even useful for handling two- to three- prong conversions in the United States, or some of the funkier plugs I’ve come across in Brazil, Russia, and Italy.
+All of these are compact, well-made, and basically accept any plug; they’re even useful for handling two- to three- prong conversions in the United States, or some of the funkier outlets and plugs I’ve come across in Brazil, Russia, and Italy.

 Update history of this article